samaujs/Ansible/README.md

 (9) Login to the newly created EC2
 <br>$ ssh -i ~/ansible/AWS/SSH/aws_access ubuntu@"Filled in with EC2 public IP address or Public DNS"

+** Note : If encountered the "IdempotentParameterMismatch." error, change “id” or “region” to some different values and run playbook again **